 Conclusions.
 Though demonstrated by a small, homogenous population, the statistically significant nutrition knowledge deficit of the Lund Family Center residents, relative to the referenced UK study, warranted intervention.
 A brief nutrition curriculum composed of 16 focused modules was developed for future administration.
 The modules were oriented towards family nutrition, with content including such topics as breastfeeding advice, including children in meal-making, and macronutrient basics.
 These modules will be delivered to Lund residents in 2018.

-William Earle, Eli Goldberg, Mary Griffin, Amanda Kardys, Nikolas Moring, Elias Schoen, Emily Vayda, Jill Jemison, and Rajan Chawla
+William Earle, Eli Goldberg, Mary Griffin, Amanda Kardys, Nikolas Moring, Elias Schoen, Emily Vayda, Jill Jemison, Rajan Chawla, and Kristin Fontaine

 Introduction.
 Adolescent suicide is epidemic.
 17% of high school students con- sidered suicide and 8% attempting to take their lives in 2015 nationwide.
 Vermont has seen a 2% increase within the last two years according to the VT Youth Risk Behavior Survey.
 School is one of several settings where effective suicide interventions could take place.
 Previous studies have identified means prevention as an effective way to combat adolescent suicide.
 This study aims to identify training levels and comfort of school staff in dealing with suicidality.

 Methods.
 A survey was emailed to all schools in Vermont covering grades 6-12.
 The survey addressed employee demographics, training, perception of suicide in their school, and concern regarding lethal means.
 Questions were multiple choice, scaled and free responses.
 Data was analyzed using SPSS and free responses were organized using thematic content analysis.